gildas-lormeau/zip.js/docs/classes/Reader.md

 `Promise`\<`Uint8Array`\<`ArrayBufferLike`\>\>

 A promise resolving to a chunk of data.
+The data must be trucated to the remaining size if the requested length is larger than the remaining size.